jeelgosalia/pr-web-app-ion/README.md

-# pr-web-app-ion
+# packer
-packer image to build
+Repo to hold packer templates to build customized AMIs for DevOps project